Hida Takayama: 10 Best Things to Do

 6. Sakurayama Hachimangu Shrine

 Sakurayama Hachimangu Shrine (桜山八幡宮) is one of the most sacred places in Hida Takayama and visited by many tourists to worship.
-It is Sakurayama Hachimangu Shrine to held Takayama Festival in spring and autumn.
+It is Sakurayama Hachimangu Shrine to held Takayama Festival in autumn.

 7. Takayama Jinya